 3 Books Like Daisy Jones & The Six

-If your book group really likes Taylor Jenkins Reid, then you can spend the year working through her catalog, like our book club guide for The Seven Husbands of Evelyn Hugo and Malibu Rising.
+If your book group really likes books by Taylor Jenkins Reid, then you can spend the year working through her catalog, like our book club guide for The Seven Husbands of Evelyn Hugo, Carrie Soto is Back and Malibu Rising.
 Daisy Jones as also a featured pic from Reese’s Book Club, you can scan our Reese’s guides here.
 One book on that list that also features tricky romantic relationships is Next Year in Havana.

 One other idea is that if you like the fictional biography format, then you may be interested in The Personal Librarian.
 It’s a fictionalized take on Belle da Costa Green, who was the chief Librarian and Curator for the JP Morgan library….and who was also passing as white.
 Get our Personal Librarian reading guide for more info.